A cornice of snow in the sunlight at Alpine Meadows.

 Our Plan for Progression

 Our future relies on further on-mountain improvements and investments in in-valley housing for our employees, more lodging in the valley for guests who are already coming here, and a vibrant village with a dedicated facility for fitness and year-round family activities.
-We’re excited about the possibilities ahead and want you to have all the facts about what we’ve proposed.
+We’re excited about what lies ahead.

 Shaping the Future of Mountain Adventure